Global Women Who Took A Stand In 2019: From An Ebola Doc To 2 Beauty Queens

 Teen Girl Activists Take On Skeptical Boys, Annoying Buzzwords

-NPR interviewed ten participants in the Girl Up 2019 Leadership Summit about challenges — and obstacles.
+NPR interviewed 10 participants in the Girl Up 2019 Leadership Summit about challenges — and obstacles.
 Ayesha, a gender equality activist from Sierra Leone, says community members are threatened by female empowerment.
 "If that's making your girls bad," she says, "please, can I make your girls bad?"

 6 Young Women Went To The U.N.
 With A Bill Of Rights For Girls